-Vendors all face a similar conundrum when utilizing the channel—and that is—how to help channel partners convert opportunities into deals?
+Vendors all face a similar conundrum when utilizing the channel—and that is—how to help channel partners conversion of opportunities into deals?

 If you’re thinking to yourself “Well, yeah, that’s kind of the whole point of channel sales,” you’re right—it’s a rhetorical problem.